 70. The Chatham Dockyard livery, first introduced on Concorde in 1997 and now applied across all of BA’s fleet.

 69. When BA featured in the James Bond film “Die Another Day”.

-68. Originally known as the BOAC Terminal, the only terminal at New York JFK airport owned and operated by an international airline.
+68. Opened in 1970 and originally known as the BOAC Terminal, Terminal 7 is the only terminal at New York JFK airport owned and operated by an international airline.

 67. “Don’t Fly” BA tells its customers to stay at home during the London 2012 Olympic Games.

-66. “An Airline Adventure” “Go” the low cost airline launched BA in 1998 and sold to 3i three years later.
+66. “An Airline Adventure” “Go” the low cost airline launched BA at London Stansted under the leadership of Barbara Cassani in 1998 and sold to 3i three years later.